marcospaterson/marcospaterson.github.io/_posts/2025-08-09-setting-up-apache-kafka-with-monitoring-on-debian.md

 Setting up a production-ready Apache Kafka cluster with comprehensive monitoring involves many moving pieces, but with the right approach and tools, it becomes manageable and reliable.
 This guide provides you with:

-✅ Complete containerized deployment with Docker Compose ✅ Production-hardened Kafka configuration with KRaft mode ✅ Comprehensive monitoring with Prometheus and Grafana ✅ Automated topic management and testing scripts
+✅ Complete containerized deployment with Docker Compose
+✅ Production-hardened Kafka configuration with KRaft mode
+✅ Comprehensive monitoring with Prometheus and Grafana
+✅ Automated topic management and testing scripts
 ✅ Security considerations and best practices
 ✅ Troubleshooting guides for common issues
 ✅ Performance tuning for different workloads

 ### Key Takeaways

-**Simplicity Through Automation** - Automated scripts reduce deployment complexity and ensure consistency **Monitoring is Essential** - Comprehensive observability prevents issues before they impact production **Testing Validates Everything** - Smoke tests and validation scripts catch problems early **Security from Day One** - Build security into the architecture rather than adding it later **Documentation Saves Time** - Well-documented configurations and procedures accelerate troubleshooting
+**Simplicity Through Automation** - Automated scripts reduce deployment complexity and ensure consistency
+**Monitoring is Essential** - Comprehensive observability prevents issues before they impact production
+**Testing Validates Everything** - Smoke tests and validation scripts catch problems early
+**Security from Day One** - Build security into the architecture rather than adding it later
+**Documentation Saves Time** - Well-documented configurations and procedures accelerate troubleshooting

 ### What's Next?

 Now that you have a solid Apache Kafka foundation, consider:

 - Implementing Schema Registry for message evolution
 - Adding multi-broker setup for true high availability
-- Integrating SSL for encrypted communication
+- Integrating SASL/SSL for encrypted communication
 - Creating custom monitoring dashboards for specific use cases
 - Implementing automated backup and disaster recovery
 - Adding integration with stream processing frameworks

 ### Get the Complete Setup